micromys/Omnik/README.md

 inverter.sql
 ------------
-Contains the database table and trigger definitions
+Contains the database table and trigger definitions.

 Check the inline documentation before defining the tables

+Add this definition to an existing database or create your database using "create database db-name;" statement